semaphoreci/artifact/README.md

 **Use-case** - Promoting build artifacts accross pipelines and block levels. e.g. promoting from _Build and test_ pipeline into _Production deployment pipeline_.

-This is dynamic level.
 New store is created for each new workflow.
 Here are examples for interacting with this store from any pipeline and any job within workflow.

 From any jobs running on Semaphore: